Contact us here.

 Right now I live in what’s known as Montreal, on unceded Kanien’kehá:ka land, where I study philosophy at McGill and work as the Features Editor at The McGill Daily.
 I’ve written for NOW Toronto, GUTS, and Chatelaine, among others.
 I’m thrilled to be part of the re:asian team, in such great company in the task of making Canadian and U.S. media a little less white.
 You can follow me on twitter at @saima_desai.

 I work with digital media to tell stories.
-My stake in re:asian is about connection.
-To feel connected, to connect people, and to collectively develop a media platform where we are seen and see ourselves.
+My stake in re:asian is about connection; to feel connected, to connect people, and to collectively develop a media platform with a critical dialogue on Asian diasporic experiences.